dolphjs/docs/content/decorators.md

 - **storage** - Custom storage engine configuration for **Multer**.

-The **@MediaParser** decorator works as a method decorator, wrapping the original method with additional logic for handling media files.
-It checks the request's content type, validates file extensions, and uses Multer middleware for file upload processing.
+The **@MediaParser** decorator acts as a method decorator, wrapping the original method with additional logic for handling media files.
+It verifies the request's content type, validates file extensions, and utilizes Multer middleware for file upload processing.

 ##### Usage